SimeonGriggs/simeonGriggs/README.md

 # simeonGriggs.dev

-👋 I'm Simeon, a 🇦🇺 in 🇬🇧 and Educator @ Sanity.io
+👋 I'm Simeon, a 🇦🇺 in 🇬🇧 and Educator @ PlanetScale

 This repo is [for my blog](https://simeongriggs.dev), but you might also be interested in my weird side projects like a [Tailwind Palette Generator and API](http://tailwind.simeongriggs.dev)